EQXai/OrpheusX/README.md

 The "Max New Tokens" setting defaults to 1200.
 The model has a 2048 token context limit, so the sum of prompt tokens and new tokens should not exceed this value.

+The interface offers two presets under "Advanced Settings": **Short Audio** and **Long Audio**.
+The short preset keeps segmentation disabled and limits new tokens to 1200, while the long preset enables sentence segmentation and allows up to 2400 new tokens.

 ### Prompt Segmentation